Solid deuterium surface degradation at ultracold neutron sources: Simulation and interpretation of experimental observations

 \section{Simulation and interpretation of experimental observations}

-The observed pressures and UCN intensity behavior during UCN source operation and during deuterium conditioning strongly suggest a surface origin of the UCN yield decrease.
-Optical observation of frost formation substantiates a possible surface origin of the UCN yield diminution.
-A combination of measurements described in Sec.~\ref{Sec:PSI} and simulations, as described below, strongly supports this hypothesis.
+A combination of measurements during UCN source operation (Sec.~\ref{Sec:PSI}), optical observations (Sec.~\ref{optic-NCSU}), and simulations, as described below, strongly support the hypothesis of the surface origin of the UCN yield diminution.

-In general, there are three ways how surface degradation can affect UCN transport.
-First, a top surface with a roughness on the scale of the UCN wavelength can change the shape of the neutron optical (Fermi) potential from a sharp step to a smooth profile.
+In general, there are three ways that surface degradation can affect UCN transport.
+Firstly, a top surface with a roughness on the scale of the UCN wavelength can change the shape of the neutron optical (Fermi) potential from a sharp step to a smooth profile.
 This can slightly affect reflection and transmission.

-Second, it can broaden the angular distribution of UCN due to surface roughness.
-Finally, a solid layer, as frost, detached from the bulk will introduce an albedo effect.
+Secondly, the surface can broaden the angular distribution of UCN due to scattering from fluctuations in the density near the surface layer on scales much smaller than a typical crystal facet.
+In this case, one typically describes surface interactions via two components: a ``specular'' interaction with the average surface (facet) potential which obeys optical reflection laws (Eq.'s \ref{eq-reflectivity} and \ref{eq-transm}), and a component of ``non-specular scattering'' which results from density fluctuations about the flat facet surface (essentially independent of the elastic scattering mean free path in bulk sD$_2$).
+Non-specular scattering in UCN transport is often described by a Lambertian angular distribution with respect to the surface normal~\cite{Golub1991,Ignatovich1990,Zsigmond2018}, parametrized by a single constant, the average probability of non-specular scattering $\alpha$ (see~\cite{Atchison2010} and references therein for details on models for surface scattering for different distance scales and surface topologies).

+Finally, a layer of frost detached from the bulk will introduce an albedo effect resulting from scattering from randomly oriented crystal facets on the complex topology of a frost-covered surface~\cite{Kelly91}.
+When entering a facet, the neutron must have sufficient energy perpendicular to the facet to penetrate the potential barrier presented by the surface Fermi potential.
+When leaving the material, the UCN receives an energy boost in the direction perpendicular to the Fermi potential.
+Because the facets are oriented randomly, the result is increasingly like a diffusion problem as the number of encountered facets increases, with the flux through the frost more rapidly attenuated for low energy UCN.

 The last two effects were simulated by the NCSU and PSI groups using different UCN transport codes.
+In the NCSU model, the effects of specular scattering on multiple layers of frost covered with randomly oriented facets are explored, as well as the impact of a simplified, Lambertian model of non-specular scattering at each facet face.
+The PSI model relies entirely on specular scattering from facets.

-The details of these models are rather different, but the generic behavior is very similar: UCN interacting with successive layers of frost experience an incremental loss in transmission, preferentially for the lowest energy UCN.
+The details of these models are rather different, but the generic behavior is very similar: UCN interacting with successive layers of frost experience an incremental loss in the UCN flux observed above the frost layer, with the largest losses for the lowest energy UCN.